You may be saying pastel papers are so expensive what can I do?

 The higher the number the finer the grit.
 The lower the number the coarser the grit.
 Just like sandpaper from the hardware store only made for art.

-It is a lighter weight paper than pastelmat and tends to curl.
-I tape it down well before painting and store it flat in an acid-free clear envelope once my painting is complete.
+It is a lighter weight paper than pastelmat (another premium pastel paper) and tends to curl.
+I tape it down using green frog tape before I begin painting.
+I store it flat in an acid-free clear envelope once my painting is complete.

 Paper that has a coarser grit may make it difficult to achieve fine detail.